-Termination can occur either by written agreement signed by both parties or by termination at the initiative of the employer in a number of cases, or by resignation of the apprentice.
+Termination can occur either by written agreement signed by both parties or by termination at the initiative of the employer in a number of cases, or by " resignation " of the apprentice according to a specific procedure.

 The apprentice also has the option to unilaterally terminate the contract before its expiry if the applicable qualification is obtained, provided that he/she informs the employer in writing at least 1 months before.